careem/converter-codegen/README.md

   <version>0.6.19</version>
 </dependency>
 ```
-That's it, you are ready to generator converters!
+That's it, you are ready to generate converters!

 ## How to use?
 Let's go through examples: